OSGeo/gdal/gdal/doc/source/drivers/vector/gpx.rst

    names "track_seg_id" and "track_seg_point_id" are truncated to 10
    characters in the .DBF file, thus leading to duplicate names.

-   To avoid this, starting with GDAL 1.6.1, you can define the GPX_SHORT_NAMES configuration option to TRUE to make them be reported respectively as "trksegid" and "trksegptid", which will allow them to be unique once translated to DBF.
+   To avoid this, you can define the
+   GPX_SHORT_NAMES configuration option to TRUE to make them be reported respectively as "trksegid" and "trksegptid", which will allow them to be unique once translated to DBF.
 The "route_point_id" field of